Technically, this happened sometime around 2008, so it was before #MeToo was a part of the common tongue, but the principle still applies.

 It’s reminiscent of a speech Rick Grimes gave in The Walking Dead, when he explained his survival experience and law-man background allows him to see threats before they happen.

-My next school story will be a compilation of all the tiny red pill moments that clued me in on female nature along the way.
+I hope to do another school story that will be a compilation of all the tiny red pill moments that clued me in on female (and Blue Pill Simp) nature along the way.
 Will be fun.

 See you on the Far Side… – Monk Moon Base